If you don’t like the greasy feeling that beeswax leaves on the skin, try this lotion bar recipe without beeswax.

 For instance, you could use just sweet almond oil or any other infused oil if you have one.
 Other oils you could use include coconut, jojoba, safflower, argan, avocado, or grapeseed.

-If you really want to use a herbal infused oil, there is a quicker way to do it; using the heat-infused oil method.
+If you really want to use herbal-infused oil, there is a quicker way to do it; using the heat-infused oil method.
 To find out how to make it click here.

 - 50 gr dried rose and hibiscus flowers infused in sweet almond oil or just sweet almond oil.